robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 we do that, let's take a step back and think about a more fundamental
 problem: the order of execution of our programs.

-As a JavaScript programmer, you might have noticed that your program executes in a very peculiar order, which happens to be the order in which you write the instructions in your program's source code:
+As a JavaScript programmer you might have noticed that your program executes in a very peculiar order, which happens to be the order in which you write the instructions in your program's source code: